hendpraz/compfest-go-eat/README.md

 - User must rate the driver
 - The money of the User is unlimited
 - Two or more same menu in one order is allowed
-- a valid coordinate starts from zero to n
+- a valid coordinate starts from zero to n-1

 ## Design Decision